 Mother Nature has been harsh these past few years!
 From hurricanes along the gulf coast to wildfires out west (and every storm in-between), many Americans have boarded up, packed up, and left their lives behind due to extreme weather damage.
 Because we never know when the next storm will strike, it’s important to be prepared.
 If you’ve ever wondered does car insurance cover weather damage, you’re not alone.
-Here’s what you need to know about extreme weather and auto coverage.
+Here’s what you need to know about driving in extreme weather and auto coverage.

 Does Car Insurance Cover Tornado Damage?